openfaas/docs/docs/openfaas-pro/introduction.md

 * [Scale idle functions to zero](/openfaas-pro/scale-to-zero) to save on compute costs, increase efficiency and lower your threat profile
 * [Retry failed invocations for functions](/openfaas-pro/retries) to handle issues with downstream APIs and back-pressure on concurrency-limited functions
 * CPU and RAM usage metrics for every function to measure usage and fine-tune limits
+* GitOps compatibility with the Function CustomResource, with Helm, ArgoCD and FluxCD.

 [![Scaling that works for various types of functions](https://pbs.twimg.com/media/FJ9EBVdWQAM9DeW?format=jpg&name=medium)](/architecture/autoscaling/)
 > Scaling that works for various types of functions